rolling-scopes-school/tasks/react/modules/module01/README.md

 The score might be less, if:
 1. Part of functionality doesn't work.
 2. Test coverage is below 40%.
-3. Presence of the code smells
+3. Presence of the code smells.
+4. Lots of unnessecary, redundant or obvious comments.

 If there are direct DOM manipulations – **0 points**.